AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/environment-tools.md

 >[!NOTE]
 >
->A mobile device is detected when the width is less than 1024px; i.e. also on a small desktop window.
+>A mobile device is detected when the width is less than 1024px; that is, also on a small desktop window.

 If you need to quickly make a change to an asset, you can start the [asset editor](/help/assets/manage-digital-assets.md) directly from the asset browser by clicking the edit icon shown next to the asset's name.